sk176h/learnings/spark_and_curl.md

-#	Learning Spark and Curl
+#	Playing with REST , Spark and curl

-##	What is spark
+##	What is Spark?

 *	Spark is a framework for creating web applications in java

 *	Lightweight and inspired by Ruby Sinatra

-##	What is Curl
+##	What is curl?

-*	Utility in *nix operating systems to interact with web services
+*	An extremely useful utility in *nix operating systems to interact with a lot of things on web

-* 	Important tool in a testers kitty to test web services
+* 	Important tool in a testers kitty to test rest services among other things

 ##	Trying the spark hello world application from google code